Hoodoo Wash 500kV Interconnection

 In mid-2021, we hired SWCA, an environmental consulting firm, to assist in evaluating the project site, to assess potential environmental impacts, and to support the process to amend the Certificate of Environmental Compatibility (CEC) this project requires.
 Baseline information about land use, visual, biological, cultural and recreational resources for the area has been collected.
 Outreach efforts have been made with project area stakeholders including other utility partners, Yuma County, and other landowners, in order to share project information and to collect input from them.

-This information will be included in our application to amend an existing CEC and will require final approval by the Arizona Corporation Commission.
+This information was included in our application to amend an existing CEC and was approved by the Arizona Corporation Commission at the March 15, 2022 Open Meeting.

 We work hard to balance the energy needs of our customers while protecting the environment and natural beauty of the area.
 The rebuilt transmission line structures will consist of double-circuit 500kV tubular galvanized steel structures, approximately 197 feet tall, and are depicted in the diagram and visual simulations below.